FAIRmat-NFDI/pynxtools/docs/how-tos/nexus/using-multiple-appdefs.md

-# Storing data following multiple appdefs
+# Using multiple application definitions

 !!! danger "Work in progress"